JKippy/Ender-3-Pro-Laser/README.md

 + Questions, Comments, and Bug Reports

 # Hardware
 I am using a Laser Tree 40w(5w Optical) laser module fitted onto an Ender 3 Pro.
+[Laser module bracket I made](https://www.thingiverse.com/thing:7018631)

 I'm using 3 physical switch type endstops on X, Y, and Z, so the machine can home to 0,0 each time it runs.
 They aren't necessary, but they're nice to have.